Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 The GUI is a browser front-end to the API, but not every API feature is provided by the GUI.

+### When is CPME available?

+There is no time restriction set, in general CPME (both GUI and API) is available 24 hours a day, however there can be short (several minutes) intervals when instance for new snapshot is starting and request return error, in that case users have to repeat the request.
+Unfortunatelly sometimes we can have also unexpected downtimes – CPME does not have the same level of monitoring and support as our main Risk systems.

+### When is end-of-day or start-of-day snapshot available?

+End-of-day snapshot becomes available usually before 1am, start-of-day for OTC is received in the morning, around 6am.
+These are usual times, actual time varies each day, CPME is dependent on production Risk systems (PRISMA, Calypso) and any delay in their snapshot processing means delay also in CPME.

 ## Submitting a calculation request to API

 ### How can I perform a what-if analysis?